HautechAI/github-mcp/README.md

 }
 ```
 - Optional: Enable discovery of Claude Desktop config via settings.json: `{ "chat.mcp.discovery.enabled": true }`.
-- Reload: Save `mcp.json`, then click the “Start” code lens in the editor or use Command Palette → “MCP: Start Server”.
+- Reload: Save `mcp.json`, then click the "Start" code lens in the editor or use Command Palette -> "MCP: Start Server".
 Open Copilot Chat and switch to Agent mode.
 - Docs: https://docs.github.com/copilot/customizing-copilot/using-model-context-protocol/extending-copilot-chat-with-mcp

 Server invocation and auth (for all clients)